santiment/academy/src/docs/metrics/age-consumed/index.md

 description: Amount of coins/tokens moved multipled by their age
 ---

-_For a more in-depth technical explanation of `Age Consumed`, please click_ [_here_](/metrics/age-consumed/age-consumed-technical)
+_For a more in-depth technical explanation of Age Consumed, please click_ [_here_](/metrics/age-consumed/age-consumed-technical)

 ---